algorandfoundation/algokit-beaker-default-template/tests_generated/test_use_github_actions-True_deployment_language-typescript/README.md

 For pushes to `main` branch, after the above checks pass, the following deployment actions are performed:
   - The smart contract(s) are deployed to TestNet using [AlgoNode](https://algonode.io).

+> Please note deployment is also performed via `algokit deploy` command which can be invoked both via CI as seen on this project, or locally.
+For more information on how to use `algokit deploy` please see [AlgoKit documentation](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/deploy.md).

 # Tools

 This project makes use of Python to build Algorand smart contracts.
 The following tools are in use: